Address: 331 Smith Street (Map)

 Ralph H. Webb (source)

-While construction was underway, Col. Ralph Webb, manager of the Windsor Hotel in Montreal, was hired on.
-Webb had lived in Winnipeg from 1906 until he left for the war.
-It was a fortunate hire as Webb became a huge booster of the city and, just two years later, its mayor !
+Webb had previously lived in Winnipeg from 1906 until he left to serve in the war.
+It was a fortunate hire for not only the hotel, but the city.
+Webb became a huge Winnipeg booster and, just two years later, became its mayor.

 July 10, 1923, Winnipeg Free Press